Richard III (1955 film): Reputation

-On review aggregator Rotten Tomatoes the film holds an 80% based on 20 reviews with an average rating of 7.00/10.
-However, the reviewer for the AllMovie website criticises Olivier's direction for being far more restricted in its style in comparison to the bold filming of Henry V, or the moody photography of Hamlet, and Olivier the actor for dominating the production too much (although the character of Richard certainly dominates Shakespeare's original play).
-There were some complaints about geographical inaccuracies in the film (the Battle of Bosworth Field was filmed in a region of Spain that does not resemble any locations in England).
-In response, Olivier wrote in The New York Times: "Americans who know London may be surprised to find Westminster Abbey and the Tower of London to be practically adjacent.
-I hope they'll agree with me that if they weren't like that, they should have been."
+On review aggregator Rotten Tomatoes the film holds an 81% rating based on 21 reviews.
+However, Olivier's direction has been criticised for being far more restricted in its style in comparison to the bold filming of Henry V, or the moody photography of Hamlet, and the reviewer for the AllMovie website complained that Olivier too far outshone the supporting cast.
+There were some complaints about geographical inaccuracies in the film.
+For example, the Battle of Bosworth Field was filmed in a region of Spain that does not resemble any locations in England.
+In The New York Times, Olivier observed that the film makes Westminster Abbey and the Tower of London "practically adjacent", but adds that "if they weren't like that, they should have been".

 The British Film Institute suggests Olivier's Richard III may have done more to popularise Shakespeare than any other piece of work.
 According to them, the 25–40 million viewers during its airing on US television, "would have outnumbered the sum of the play's theatrical audiences over the 358 years since its first performance."